K0DX-DV1NUX/SFFT/README.md

-# SFFT: Symmetric Fourier Fragment Transform
+# FragFM: Fragmented Fourier Matrix for multi-seasonality extraction in Univariate Long-term Time Series Forecasting

-**Symmetric Fourier Fragment Transform (SFFT)** is a lightweight time-domain model for long-term time series forecasting that embeds spectral structure into the decomposition process.
+**Fragmented Fourier Matrix (FragFM)** is a temporal-domain model for long-term time series forecasting that embeds spectral structure into the decomposition process for denoising time series.
 Traditional time-domain models often struggle to disentangle residual noise from seasonal components, while frequency-domain methods require complex-valued operations.
-SFFT bridges this gap by combining simple trend extraction with learnable symmetric Fourier-based seasonal operators, all within the real domain.
+FragFM bridges this gap by combining simple trend extraction with learnable symmetric Fourier-based seasonal extractors, all within the real domain.
 This enables effective multi-scale denoising and forecasting with minimal parameter overhead.
 In univariate benchmarks, SFFT achieves accuracy on par with leading frequency-based models while maintaining the efficiency and simplicity of time-domain methods.

 ![SFFT Architecture](image/SFFT_model.png)